koordinates/dojo/docscripts/README.txt

 * "package": The name of the dojo package (is limited to child packages)
 * method: The name of the dojo method
 * "is": A key that holds a pointer to another method (dojo.requireAfterIf "is" dojo.requireIf)
-* id: The id of the polymorphic sygnature (default is "default")
+* id: The id of the polymorphic sygnature.
+Default signature doesn't have a key (it is immediately below "method:")
 * signature: The function signature: returnType functionName(paramType param, paramType param)
 * "summary": A brief description of what this function signature does.
 	{